eduMFA/eduMFA/doc/installation/system/wsgiscript.rst

 Running several instances with the Apache webserver
 ---------------------------------------------------

-You can run several instances of privacyIDEA on one Apache2 server by defining several `WSGIScriptAlias` definitions pointing to different wsgi-scripts, which again reference different config files with different database definitions.
+You can run several instances of eduMFA on one Apache2 server by defining several `WSGIScriptAlias` definitions pointing to different wsgi-scripts, which again reference different config files with different database definitions.

 To run further Apache instances add additional lines in your Apache config::

-    WSGIScriptAlias /instance1 /etc/privacyidea1/privacyideaapp.wsgi
+    WSGIScriptAlias /instance1 /etc/eduMFA1/eduMFAapp.wsgi
-    WSGIScriptAlias /instance2 /etc/privacyidea2/privacyideaapp.wsgi
+    WSGIScriptAlias /instance2 /etc/eduMFA2/eduMFAapp.wsgi
-    WSGIScriptAlias /instance3 /etc/privacyidea3/privacyideaapp.wsgi
+    WSGIScriptAlias /instance3 /etc/eduMFA3/eduMFAapp.wsgi
-    WSGIScriptAlias /instance4 /etc/privacyidea4/privacyideaapp.wsgi
+    WSGIScriptAlias /instance4 /etc/eduMFA4/eduMFAapp.wsgi

 It is a good idea to create a subdirectory in */etc* for each instance.
-Each wsgi script needs to point to the corresponding config file *pi.cfg*.
+Each wsgi script needs to point to the corresponding config file *edumfa.cfg*.

 Each config file can define its own